 Want to get the most out of your lemon crop?
 Use your lemons to make an elderflower cordial like blogger Michelle, followed by a refreshing lemon sorbet reusing the same fruits!
 “The outcome is absolutely delicious and as I’ve reused one of the main ingredients, I’ve essentially made a luxury item for just a few pence per portion,” she says.
 Transform your precious crop using the mouth-watering recipes over at Veg Plotting.

 We hope you’ve enjoyed this lemon masterclass.
+For more tips on growing fruit trees- including how to grow exotic fruit in the UK, pruning guides & much more, visit our fruit trees hub page.
 Have you got a special lemon tree you’d like to share?
 Get in touch via social media using the tag #YourTMGarden!

 Since the first seed catalogue was published in 1855, Thompson & Morgan has grown to become one of the UK’s largest Mail Order Seed and Plant companies.
 Through the publication of our catalogues and the operation of our award-winning website, Thompson & Morgan is able to provide home gardeners with the very best quality products money can buy.